 2. Set up a recycling scheme

-All commercial spaces have to employ a waste contractor to remove their rubbish.
+All commercial spaces have to employ a waste contractor to remove their garbage.
 If your place of business is inside a shopping center or office block, this might be organized centrally by the building manager.

 The good thing is that these waste contractors will also be able to remove your recycling for you.
 Ask your waste contractor about their recycling scheme, including how much it costs, what can be recycled, and what happens to it after it’s collected.

-In order to sort these items properly, you may need to set up a clearly labeled recycling bin.
+To sort these items properly, you may need to set up a clearly labeled recycling bin.
 Bonus, this also acts as a visual prompt for the less-eco employees to recycle as well.